 Well, I did it.
-I officially became known by teachers as that ‘crazy’ mom and my son is only three.
-Perhaps crazy is too strong a word, one that’s a bit over used these days.
+I officially became known by teachers as that ‘crazy’ mom and my son is only 3.
+Perhaps crazy is too strong a word, one that’s a bit overused these days.
 I prefer to think of myself as well informed, choosing to make sure my son eats only things that will benefit his overall well being, instead of making him susceptible to illness from toxic preservatives such as TBHQ.

-I don’t really think I am irrational about it either.
-If there is a special occasion, like a birthday, I am not going to single my child out and say he can’t have a cupcake (and if you do, I think that’s ok too!).
-Lee (my nickname for my son) gets his fair share of treats, and certainly isn’t deprived, at least not by my standards.
-So, when he started preschool and the teachers were giving him school provided snacks, I figured I would just go with the flow.
+So, when my son started preschool and the teachers were giving him school provided snacks, I figured I would just go with the flow.
 All I knew from Lee was that he was getting goldfish and crackers.
 Not my favorites, but it was only two days a week and it could be worse.
 It was when I volunteered to be the class mom for a day that I found out that the “crackers” were Cheez-Its.
 No big deal, right?
 WRONG.

 Included on the list of ingredients is TBHQ, and when I saw it listed, I freaked.
-If you have read my previous post on the chemical, you’ll remember that TBHQ is a form of petroleum (butane), and is used as a stabilizer in oil fields among other things.
+TBHQ is a form of petroleum (butane), and is used as a stabilizer in oil fields among other things.
 The FDA says that TBHQ must not exceed 0.02 percent of its oil and fat content.
 Death has occurred from the ingestion of as little as 5 grams (Winter).
 Ingestion of a single gram (a thirtieth of an ounce) has caused nausea, vomiting, ringing in the ears, delirium, a sense of suffocation, and collapse (Winter).
 Thus, this is not something I want my children eating.

-You have a voice and you have a choice: Choose healthy snacks for your kids and insist that their school and daycares do to!
+You have a voice and you have a choice: Choose healthy snacks for your kids and insist that their school and daycares do too!

 SOURCES AND RESOURCES